Stuycs-K/final-project-8-lil-tengj/WORKLOG.md

 -eliminating candy that's the same as the objective will be recorded -when the objective is met, a winning menu will show up and play music after 2 seconds.
 -sound effect when eliminate
+-add the number of candies eliminated to the score if the candies type matches.

 broken features:
 -sometimes the special candy's color might not be the expected color(it won't affect the power of the candy) -sometimes the audio of the game might lag when the player perform too many swapping in a short time.
+-pressing 'r' will also automatically choose the easier level.
+-can swap all special candies with any candy (even if they're not the same type).

 content that's helpful:
 Sound library and Processing reference